 - It’s always good to build up a small stash of major currencies, mostly USD or Euros.
 They can almost universally be exchanged for the local currency in a pinch.
 Even our AUD would have been a struggle in some countries we went to.

 - Don’t use Travel Cards.
 They may look like they don’t have many fees, but the exchange rate is likely terrible.
-If you like them for the security, consider what I have written above.
+If you like them for the security, consider what I have written above about using a separate debit card just for your travels.

-- Don’t use airport currency exchange booths, they really do offer the worst possible rates.
-Although having said this, we often used them to exchange our last few notes before we flew out of a country.
+- Don’t use airport currency exchange booths, they do offer the worst possible rates.
+Although having said this, we often used them to exchange our last few notes before we flew out of a country because at least getting something was better than nothing at all.

-- Leading on from above, don’t take your foreign currency to the next country to exchange (unless it’s a major currency like USD/EUR) – it could be one of those that you can’t exchange it outside of it’s home country.
-Either exchange for the next county’s currency, or if not, USD to add to your stash.
-We had this issue when we took some Indian Rupee to Sri Lanka.
+- Leading on from above, don’t take your foreign currency to the next country to exchange (unless it’s a major currency like USD/EUR) – it could be one of those that you can’t exchange outside of its home country.
+Either exchange for the next county’s currency or if not, USD to add to your stash.
+We had this issue when we took some Indian rupees to Sri Lanka.
 We did eventually find somewhere to exchange them, but it took a bit of searching and the rate was poor.

-- You can get cash from your local bank before you leave at good rates, but this is only practical if you are going on a short trip and you are comfortable with taking the risk of carrying larger amounts, perhaps your whole budget, with you.
+- Don’t carry too much cash.
+You can get cash from your local bank before you leave at decent rates, but this is only practical if you are going on a short trip and you are comfortable with taking the risk of carrying larger amounts, perhaps your whole budget, with you.
+It’s not so good for longer trips or ones where you will need multiple currencies.

 Want to see where I have been?
 Click here to see all of my travels.